Contents

 1) there might be a bend, even when this value is close to 1.

-- Offset: just like with the cubes this makes the
+- Offset: just like with the other grids this makes the

 spheres smaller to make the puzzle actually assembable.
 This is in